 Steps to Fix Status 7 Error

-- Download and install both the Android apps on your phone.
+- Download and install both Android apps on your phone.

-- Copy the .zip file (which is giving status 7 error) in an empty folder on your phone.
+- Copy the .zip file (which is giving a status 7 error) into an empty folder on your phone.

 - Launch the ZArchiver app and go to the location where you’ve copied the zip file.
 Then tap on that .zip file

 - As soon as the extraction completes, you’ll see Archive successfully decompressed message.